 The "concours commun Mines-Ponts" allows candidates to apply to 10 engineering schools through a common procedure.
 This 2020 edition reinforces the reputation of IMT Atlantique among students in preparatory classes for the Grandes Ecoles.
 Indeed, IMT Atlantique once again figures prominently in the wishes of the 15,000 candidates.
-IMT Atlantique has even strengthened its position vis-à-vis other schools, particularly in the fields of mathematics and physics.
-The class of 2020/2021 has 280 students, demonstrating the efforts undertaken by the school in terms of social openness and the promotion of women in engineering professions.
+IMT Atlantique has even strengthened its position vis-à-vis other universities, particularly in the fields of mathematics and physics.
+The class of 2020/2021 has 280 students, demonstrating the efforts undertaken by the institution in terms of social openness and the promotion of women in engineering professions.
 Nearly a quarter of the new students (23%) are women, and 19% of the new students benefit from a scholarship.

 We are delighted with the quality of recruitment in all of our courses, says Paul Friedel, president of IMT Atlantique.
-Our position in the joint Mines-Ponts competition (the main admission route for general engineering training) reinforces our school's reputation and image of excellence among students in preparatory classes.
+Our position in the joint Mines-Ponts competition (the main admission route for general engineering training) reinforces our reputation and image of excellence among students in preparatory classes.

 I have had the pleasure of welcoming students who were delighted to come to IMT Atlantique.
 The pandemic context has not dampened their enthusiasm one bit: although this class of students is starting the new school year in a new format, and in strict compliance with health regulations, the smiles can be seen behind the masks!
 This is a source of great satisfaction for all the staff, who were fully mobilised all summer long in order to set up the infrastructures and teaching and to ensure the best possible orientation conditions on our campuses.